Conditions We Treat

 COMMON SYMPTOMS OF KNEE PAIN

-Knee pain responds well to the right combination of hands-on treatment and targeted rehabilitation.
+Knee pain often responds to the right combination of hands-on treatment and targeted rehabilitation.
 The key is identifying all the contributing factors, not just treating symptoms at the knee itself.

 Book an appointment at our Sandton practice and let us help you get back to moving without knee pain.